INVESTIGATIVE UNIT: Hammond officer who shot unarmed man says he feared for his life

 "He didn't say anything," Washington said.
 "He didn't say, 'hey, I thought he had a gun in his hand, I thought he had a black object,' that's what someone who didn't mean to cause harm would've said.
 He didn't show compassion."

-WBRZ reached out to an attorney representing Craig Dunn, who had no comment.
+WBRZ reached out to Moudledoux, Bland, Legrand, and Brackett, LLC. the law firm listed as Craig Dunn's representation on a civil lawsuit.
+They had no comment.

+Another attorney, J. Garrison Jordan, who is also representing Dunn, had this to say;

+"It is our hope that everyone will take a deep breath and avoid rushing to judgment based on limited information.
+This case should not be tried in the media or in the court of public opinion.
+Based on all of the facts and circumstances as they existed at that time, it is my position that Officer Dunn acted appropriately."

 More News